-We see here three foundation stones of faith that gets results:
+We see here three foundation stones of faith that gets great results:

-- (1) Have faith in God [vs. 22] — faith in His Word, in His promises, in His Son Jesus.
+- (1) Have faith in God [vs. 22] — faith in His Word and in the promises of God, faith in His Son Jesus.
 It’s not “faith in faith” or in memorized formulas that gets results, but faith in God.

 - (2) Believe in your heart, without doubting.

 - (3) And say with your mouth what you believe.